Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Grammar Base

 \subsection{Process phrase just like word}

 As mentioned above, phrase patterns contain the rules for both concepts and phrases.

-In order to maintain the consistency of words and phrases in the parsing process, we encapsulate words and phrases to two classes: Word and Phrase.
-Both Word and Phrase have attributes of "value", "pos", "core\_word", where "value" is the character string of the word or phrase; "pos" is the part of speech, for Word, it is the part of speech of the word itself, for Phrase, it is defined by the "pos\_tag" field of the phrase pattern; "core\_word" is the main word of a phrase, this attribute is used to determine the subject-predicate-object relationship and concept relationship.
+In order to maintain the consistency of words and phrases in the parsing process, we encapsulate words and phrases to two classes: "Word" and "Phrase".
+Both "Word" and "Phrase" have attributes of "value", "pos", "core\_word", where "value" is the character string of the word or phrase; "pos" is the POS, for Word, it is the POS of the word itself, for Phrase, it is defined by the "pos\_tag" field of the phrase pattern; "core\_word" is the main word of a phrase, this attribute is used to determine the subject-predicate-object relationship and concept relationship.
+For example, "a beautiful car", the core word is "car".
+If this phrase is used as a subject, then the predicate it receives should be the method that the concept of "car" can implement.
+The upper-level concept of this phrase is also the upper-level concept of "car", such as "vehicle".
 For Word, "core\_word" is the word itself, for Phrase, there is a "core\_word\_index" field in the phrase pattern, this field is used to indicate which element in the phrase is the core word, the "core\_word" of the entire phrase is the "core\_word" of this element.
 This element can be either Word or Phrase, which means "core\_word" is recursive.
 If "core\_word\_index" is empty, "core\_word" is equal to "value".
-For example, "a beautiful car", the core word is "car".
-If this phrase is used as a subject, then the predicate it receives should be the method that the concept of "car" can implement.
-The upper-level concept of this phrase is also the upper-level concept of "car", such as "vehicle".

 Following this way, both words and phrases can be processed equally.
-So, when setting the part-of-speech of the phrase, we did not use additional symbols such as "NP" and "VP", but still used symbols such as "NN", "VV" just like the parts of speech of word.
+So, when setting the POS of the phrase, we do not use additional symbols such as "NP" and "VP", but still used symbols such as "NN", "VV" just like the POS of word.